jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 [Return to TOC](#toc)

-- There are some studies that have numerous plots.
+There are some studies that have numerous plots.
 Deciphering what plot corresponds to particular code can be a challenge.
 Here is a tricky way to do it.

 Here is the situation in a Edit Studies example.

-TOS & THINKSCRIPT SNIPPET COLLECTION P Pageage  194194

-TOS & THINKSCRIPT SNIPPET COLLECTION

 In this example, if you want to identify what plot is the ORH, you uncheck 'Show Plot' and the click 'Apply'.
 While doing this you can observe which plot is ORH because it disappears.
 This can be reversed and redone if you missed the observation.This works on any highlighted plot.
 You can also use color changes to identify various plots.